1. General Discussion

 Linearity: The linearity of Ophir heads is always given in the published specification for thermal and pyroelectric heads and the expected error due to nonlinearity is to be added to the basic calibration error as discussed below.
 Note that for thermal heads, the linearity error is in general +/-1% or whatever is in the specification for that particular head.
 For photodiode heads, the linearity error is not published but it is always less than ±1% except very close to maximum power.
 If the power level is less than 70% of maximum power for photodiode heads, then the linearity will be within ±0.5%.

-Uniformity: The uniformity of Ophir heads is in general not given in the specification but in most cases it is ±2% maximum variation for beam position anywhere within the central 50% of the area of the aperture for thermal and photodiode heads and is better than this in many cases.
+Uniformity: The uniformity of Ophir heads is in general not given in the specification but in most cases it is ±2% maximum variation for beam position anywhere within the central 80% of the area of the aperture for thermal and photodiode heads.
 For pyroelectric heads the uniformity error is generally less, on the order of ±1%.
 Since Ophir heads are always calibrated with the beam centered on the absorber, if the measurement is made with the beam centered and the beam is not larger than 1/4 the aperture, this error can in most cases be ignored.

 Pulse Rate and Pulse Width: Pyroelectric heads have some pulse rate dependence.
 In general, the pulse rate dependence is low and essentially random for pulse rates less than about 70% of the maximum pulse rate.
 Near the maximum pulse rate you can expect the error to be near the maximum stated.
-Ophir design pyroelectric heads have little pulse width dependence so this can usually be ignored.
+Ophir design pyroelectric heads have almost no pulse width dependence so this can be ignored.

 Display: As can be seen below, in general, the error of calibration of the display is much smaller than the calibration error of the measuring head (~0.3%) and therefore can be ignored in most cases in the combination of errors.